 With a research report, it is easy to outline the findings of your systematic investigation and any gaps needing further inquiry.
 Knowing how to create a detailed research report will prove useful when you need to conduct research.

 A research report is a well-crafted document that outlines the processes, data, and findings of a systematic investigation.
-It is an important document that serves as a first-hand account of the research process, and it is typically considered as an objective and accurate source of information.
+It is an important document that serves as a first-hand account of the research process, and it is typically considered an objective and accurate source of information.

 In many ways, a research report can be considered as a summary of the research process that clearly highlights findings, recommendations, and other important details.
 Reading a well-written research report should provide you with all the information you need about the core areas of the research process.

 So how do you recognize a research report when you see one?
 Here are some of the basic features that define a research report.

 The research report is classified based on two things; nature of research and target audience.